Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 The Acela route numbers are 2100-2290.

 Amtrak’s Acela offers two accommodation options: Business Class and First Class.
-Seats are facing both ways so that you can ride backward.
+Seats face both ways so that you can ride backward.

 Acela does not offer a checked-bag service.